The Ultimate Guide To Healing With Reiki Symbols

 They pass the energy down through the student’s crown chakra which aligns them to the vibration of this powerful symbol.

+This is thought to interact directly with our ‘soul energy’, spontaneously healing on an emotional and physical level.
 The Dai Ko Myo draws together the energies and aspects of the other symbols and essentially ‘heals the healer’.

+The soul, upper chakras, and aura are healed by its power.
 When this symbol is used, the initiate will find that their life will shift, as things that are not in alignment with their life purpose will begin to remove themselves.

 The true power and importance of this symbol can’t be stressed enough.